saikotek/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/VSPC_first_steps/guide.en-gb.md

 1. Visit the VSPC portal link provided by OVHcloud (e.g., `https://...`).
 2. Log in using the administrative credentials assigned to your Hosted Private Cloud infrastructure.
    - If credentials are missing, contact OVHcloud support or your account manager.
-3. Upon login, you’ll see the VSPC dashboard.
-Key elements include:
+3.Key elements of the dashboard include:

-   - **Active alarms**: Manage predefined alarms and customize them as needed.
+- **Active alarms**: Displays and allows customization of alarms to monitor key operations.
-   - **Dashboard overview**: Displays:
+- **Protected workloads**: Shows the total number of workloads safeguarded in your backup and cloud infrastructures.
-     - Protected workloads in your backup and cloud infrastructures.
+- **Cloud resource usage**: Highlights the resources consumed by your organization in the cloud.
-     - Cloud resources consumed by your organization.
+- **Job session statuses**: Provides the status and efficiency of data protection jobs.
-     - Job session statuses and data protection efficiency.
+- **Backup jobs**: Lists all configured backup jobs, enabling you to create, run, or modify them.
-   - **Backup jobs**: Lists configured backup jobs, where you can create, run, or modify them.
+- **Data overview**: Summarizes backed-up data for quick reference.
-   - **Data overview**: Provides a clear summary of backed-up data.
+- **Host discovery rules**: Allows you to define rules for automatically discovering hosts.
-   - **Host discovery rules**: Configure rules for discovering hosts.
+- **Managed computers**: Displays all computers connected and managed within the VSPC.
-   - **Managed computers**: Lists all computers managed by the VSPC.
+- **Reports**: Offers access to detailed reports on backup job completion and performance.
-   - **Reports**: Access detailed reports on backup job completion.
+---

 *(Placeholder for screenshots of the VSPC dashboard)*